 Kind-based meanings permit reformulating standard alternative semantics in terms of truthmaker semantics if kinds of situations are identified with propositions.
-In alternative semantics, questions are assigned as meanings sets of propositions that are possible answers.
-They would now be sets of kinds of situations.
+In alternative semantics, questions are assigned as meanings sets of propositions that are their possible answers.
+Question meanings can now be taken to sets of kinds of situations.
 Thus, a disjunctive question (which I return to in the context of case-anaphora in Section 6) will be assigned as its meaning the set of kinds of situations that are truthmakers of the disjuncts, so that (20) will also be the meaning of (21):